LimeniyeCyberforum/Meeting/README.md

 ### Server part

-As default UI platforms use [Amazon Web Services]([url](https://aws.amazon.com/)) to maintain a free instance and wors in 3.72.127.66.
+As default UI platforms use [Amazon Web Services]([url](https://aws.amazon.com/)) to maintain a free instance and works in 3.72.127.66.
 If you want to use server as localy change connectin method:
 ```C#
 private string GetServerAddress()